soofka/netlify-plugin-chromium/README.md

 This plugin hooks into installation stage of the build process and extends it with additional step which checks if Chromium is installed and installs Chromium binaries if needed.
 The latest suitable build of Chromium for your platform will be installed with the help of [chromium npm package](https://www.npmjs.com/package/chromium).

-⚠️ **Important**: By default, this plugin will set value of environmental variable `CHROME_PATH` to location of local copy of Chromium binaries.
-This change is required by many tools relying on Chromium to be able to find it and launch it successfully (such as Lighthouse).
-However, you can opt out of this change by setting `setChromePathInEnv` parameter to `false`.

 ## Usage
 ### Installation
 First, install this [package from NPM](https://www.npmjs.com/package/chromium) as a dependency in your project: